Terms and Conditions

 Us/We/Our – The Different Travel Company.

-- If you book 8 weeks or less before departure, full payment should be sent to DTC with your booking form or paid within 7 days if your booking is made by electronic means or you wish to pay by an alternative method of payment (e.g. PayPal or BACS).
+- If you book ten weeks or less before departure, or six weeks for a UK trip, full payment should be sent to DTC with your booking form or paid immediately if your booking is made by electronic means or you wish to pay by an alternative method of payment (e.g. PayPal or BACS).

-- Your Registration Fee is non-refundable and non-transferrable except under the terms of Section 7(c) and Section 8 below.
+- Your Registration Fee is non-refundable and non-transferrable except under the terms of Section 5(d) and Clause 6 below.
 For the avoidance of doubt, this means that if you cancel your confirmed place on an Event your Registration Fee will not be refunded and cannot be transferred for you to use on any other Event.

-- On DTC‟s or the Partner‟s receipt of your completed booking form or an electronic booking and the applicable payment, DTC or the Partner as applicable will issue a confirmation notice, ATOL certificate and ATOL confirmation invoice by email.
-At the point payment is received a binding contract comes into existence between you and DTC.
+- On DTC’s or the Partner’s receipt of your completed booking form or an electronic booking and the applicable payment, DTC or the Partner as applicable will issue a confirmation notice, ATOL certificate and ATOL Confirmation Invoice by email.
+At the point payment is received a binding contract comes into existence between you and DTC, and you and the Partner (if applicable).

 - Once a payment to DTC has been made, any subsequent request to have that payment refunded and to pay by an alternative means will require you to pay an administration fee of £25.

-- DTC will provide you with final confirmation of all your Event components (hotels, local guides, UK tour manager, flight details etc.) 8 weeks prior to departure in a pre-departure information document.
-Flight e-tickets will be emailed to you 2 weeks before departure.
+- DTC will provide you with final confirmation of all your Event components (hotels, local guides, UK tour manager, flight details etc.) eight weeks prior to departure in a pre-departure information document.
+Flight e-tickets or boarding passes, if applicable will be emailed to you two weeks before departure.

-- The balance of your tour cost is payable no later than 8 weeks prior to departure.
-If the final payment is not received in full and on time, DTC will treat the booking as cancelled by you and will levy the cancellation charges set out in clause 9 below.
+- The balance of your tour cost is payable no later than ten weeks prior to departure, or six weeks for a UK trip.
+If the final payment is not received in full and on time, DTC will treat the booking as cancelled by you and will levy the cancellation charges set out in clause 7 below.

 - If your participation in the Event is dependent on fundraising a specified amount of sponsorship by a set date (date and amount specified by DTC on your booking form and subsequently agreed by You by booking a place on the Event), this minimum sponsorship must be paid to the Partner (as named on the booking form) by the date specified.
 At this time, an invoice will be raised by DTC for the Partner to arrange payment for your travel arrangements to Us by the Partner from the sponsorship you have raised.